-In this series, we look more closely at lesser-known region of Italy in every issue.
-As consumers continue to clamor for authentic, regional foods from Italy, it pays to be in the know!
-This month, we travel to the South and to Campania.
+In this series, we look more closely at a lesser-known region of Italy in every issue.
+As consumers continue to clamor for authentic, regional foods from Italy, it pays to be a step ahead!
+This month, we travel to Northern Italy and to the region of Emilia Romagna.

 One of the biggest trends to emerge in the foodservice industry over the past few years has been the rise of global cuisine.
 As American millennials and Gen Z diners are becoming a larger part of the country’s economy, appealing to this well-traveled generation is a must for restaurants.